YJonmo/PhysicsSummer/CameraPython/Readme.md

 Note that increasing the exposure time may lower the framerate, that increaing the framerate may lower the exposure time.

 ## Instructions - running from Raspberry Pi

+The CameraPython code can be run directly from the Raspberry Pi.
+On the Raspberry Pi, open a terminal, and run the command:

+	cd Documents/PhysicsSummer/CameraPython
+	python picamCommand.py

+The code runs the same way as on a remote computer, but with a few differences:

+- Images and Videos are stored on the Raspberry Pi as opposed to a remote computer

+- The N command (network streaming) does not work

+- The O command (image subtraction) runs on the Raspberry Pi as opposed to streaming on a remote computer.
+It runs a lot slower on the Raspberry Pi.

 ## Raspberry Pi Installation